thugs-rumal/rumal/README.md

-# Rumāl
+# Thug's Rumāl

 From Wikipedia, the free encyclopedia:
-> A rumāl is a piece of clothing similar to a handkerchief or bandana.
+> A rumāl is a piece of clothing similar to a handkerchief or bandana. [...]
 The rumāl was used by the Thugs in India as a method of strangulation.
 A coin was knotted in one end of the scarf, and would be swung around the neck of the victim; who would then be strangled in the most brutal and abhorrent manner.

 This project aims to be [Thug](http://buffer.github.io/thug/)'s dress - providing a convenient web GUI - but also its weapon, as it should provide a set of tools that should enrich Thug's output with new metadata and allow for correlation of results.